kiranbakale/AMI-Readme/docs/environment_advanced.md

 Container Registry is enabled by default if you're deploying [Cloud Native Hybrid Reference Architecture](https://docs.gitlab.com/ee/administration/reference_architectures/#available-reference-architectures) configured with external SSL via GET using AWS cloud provider.
 Container Registry in that case will run in k8s and use an s3 bucket for storage.

-## Disable External IPs (GCP)
+## Disable External IPs (GCP, Azure)

 Optionally, you may want to disable External IPs on your provisioned nodes.
-This is done in Terraform with the `setup_external_ips` variable being set to false in your `environment.tf` file:
+This is done in Terraform with the `setup_external_ips` variable being set to false in your `environment.tf` file.

+:information_source:&nbsp; For AWS setups, Public IPs are managed separately via [network settings](environment_advanced_network.md#created-subnet-types-public-private) and are assigned depending on subnet type.

+**GCP**

 ```tf
 module "gitlab_ref_arch_gcp" {